comses/comses.net/README.md

 Members are encouraged to participate and we welcome contributions of all kinds to our collective effort.
 Here's how you can contribute:

-### Archive your Model Source Code
+### Publish your Model Source Code

-We develop and maintain the CoMSES Model Library, a digital repository to archive model code that supports discovery and the FAIR Data Principles for software citation, reproducibility and reuse.
+We develop and maintain the CoMSES Model Library, a digital repository for publishing model code that supports discovery and the [FAIR Principles for Research Software](https://doi.org/10.15497/RDA00068), software citation, reproducibility and reuse.

-Archive your model here: [https://www.comses.net/codebases/](https://www.comses.net/codebases/)
+Publish your model here: [https://www.comses.net/codebases/](https://www.comses.net/codebases/)

 ### Peer Reviews

 The [CoMSES Net Peer Review Process](https://www.comses.net/reviews/) helps to verify that a computational model's source code and documentation meets [baseline community standards](https://www.comses.net/resources/guides-to-good-practice/) from the software engineering and scientific communities that we serve.

-Peer reviewers follow a 3 item checklist and inspect model code and documentation for completeness, cleanliness, and the ability to run the computational model without errors.
+Peer reviewers follow a simple checklist and inspect model code and documentation for completeness, cleanliness, and the ability to run the computational model without errors.

 We're always looking for new members willing to review computational models.
 Feel free to submit your own computational models for peer review as well - after they pass peer review they will be eligible to be issued a DOI.